-ENV9.1 Construct a crossing of Highway 61 and the railroad facilities near Lower Afton Road to connect to the Pig's Eye natural area and riverfront.
+ENV9.1 Construct crossings of Highway 61 and the railroad facilities near Lower Afton Road and near Henry Park to connect to the Pig's Eye natural area and riverfront.

 ENV9.2 Extend the regional trail along the south side of Warner Road at Highway 61 and connect to the Battle Creek Regional Trail.